microsoft/fluentui-react-native/packages/experimental/Checkbox/SPEC.md

 ## Background

-The `Checkbox` component enables users to trigger an action or event, such as submitting a form, opening a dialog, canceling an action, or performing a delete operation.
+The `Checkbox` component enables users to select one or more items from a group, or switch between two mutually exclusive options (checked or unchecked).

 ## Requirements